-Vehicles are also conditionally protected by exemption laws. $6,000 of your car’s equity is exempt and untouchable.
+Vehicles are conditionally protected by exemption laws. $6,000 of your car’s equity is exempt and untouchable.
 If you are disabled, that exemption rises to $12,000.
-If you have little equity in your car or its value falls at or below the $6,000 limit, there is little chance it will be confiscated for liquidation.
-More equity, however, means more value to the trustee, so if you would like your car immune to seizure, work with a professional to determine how this is best accomplished.
+If you have little equity in your car or its value falls at or below the $6,000 limit, there is little chance it will be of any interest to the court.

-> Can I keep my Furniture?
+Can I keep my Furniture?

 Your household appliances and furniture also carry with them an exemption.
 This exemption is up to $6,000 and can be applied to any pieces you deem fit.
 When you list your desired exemptions, declare the value of the property you would like held exempt and your intent to preserve it.